jeremiahcurrier/dropbox-integration/README.md

 * Get all attachments **DONE**
 * Store Bearer Token in localStorage **DONE**
 * Make an API call to Dropbox using the Bearer Token to create a test file **DONE**
-* Make an API call to Dropbox using the Bearer Token to upload one of the ticket attachments
+* Make an API call to Dropbox using the Bearer Token to upload one of the ticket attachments **DONE**
 * Store all attachments in localStorage (Not clear yet if this is worth doing)

 ##### 1. Already signed in to Dropbox